rtCamp/Frappe-Manager/docs/concepts/background-jobs.md

 - Backup operations

 !!! warning "Interrupting long jobs"
     A plain `fm restart` drains workers first and aborts rather than kill a long job that exceeds the drain budget.
-If you must restart immediately, `--no-drain` interrupts the job (see [safe restart workflow](#safe-worker-restarts)).
+If you must restart immediately, `--no-drain` interrupts the job (see [draining workers safely](#draining-workers-safely)).

 ---